Configuration parameters

 SimulateMailboxes is optional for simulation mode, although highly recommended.

-It is a comma separated list of email addresses replacing the list of mailboxes otherwise gathered from the simulated user’s Outlook Web.
+It is a comma separated list of email addresses replacing the list of mailboxes otherwise gathered from the simulated user's Outlook on the web.

 Default value: $null